cruble/nyc-schools-srac-project/to-do-notes.md

 Note on school year.
 While some tables represent a school year as two years because it runs over two calendar years.

+Also, for attendance per school per year, we are doing an absent to present ratio.
+Higher the ratio, the more absent... absent:present ranges from lowest to highest